ravmiecznik/jenkins-job-manager/README.md

 server.reconfig_job('dummy job', config_xml=xml_obj.unparse())
 ```

-This is how updated xml looks like with new *description* element
+This is how updated xml looks like with new *description* element and set of new string parameters
 ```cli
 <?xml version="1.0" encoding="utf-8"?>
 <project>